Astronomy Essentials

 Find the moon’s path with respect to Earth’s umbral and penumbral shadows below.

-Chart showing the moon in eclipse and where it's visible from.
+Chart showing the moon in eclipse and map of Earth with coverage.

 Maps and data for the total lunar eclipse